Far East (film)

 Far East is a 1982 Australian drama film directed by John Duigan and starring Bryan Brown, Helen Morse and John Bell.
 Far East has many similarities to the 1942 classic Casablanca.

-Filmink said it was "Part of Australian cinema’s (brief as it turned out) interest in Asia in the early '80s."
+Filmink said it was "part of Australian cinema’s (brief as it turned out) interest in Asia in the early '80s".

 Plot

 Journalist Peter Reeves (John Bell) takes his wife Jo (Helen Morse) to the Far East.
-There they meet Morgan Keefe (Bryan Brown), an ex-pat Aussie who owns a sleazy bar/nightspot called "The Koala Klub".
+There they meet Morgan Keefe (Bryan Brown), an expat Aussie who owns a sleazy bar/nightspot called "The Koala Klub".
 After renewing their romance, Jo seeks Morgan's help when her husband is persecuted by the military regime for his investigations.